-Using predictive machine learning algorithms, HubSpot analyzes your customers and industry customer sets to determine the probability that your open contacts will close as customers within 90 days.
+Using predictive machine learning algorithms, HubSpot analyzes your customers to determine the probability that your open contacts will close as customers within 90 days.

-The Likelihood to close and Contact priority properties in your HubSpot Marketing Hub Enterprise or Sales Hub Enterprise account allow you to analyze and segment your contacts based on this predictive lead scoring model.
+The Likelihood to close and Contact priority contact properties help you analyze and segment your contacts based on this predictive lead scoring model.
 Learn more about these properties:

-- Likelihood to close: a score that represents the percentage probability of a contact closing as a customer within the next 90 days based on standard contact properties and behavior.
+- Likelihood to close: a score that represents the percentage probability of a contact closing as a customer within the next 90 days based on certain contact properties and activities.
 For example, contacts with a close probability value of 22 have a 22% chance of closing as a customer in the next 90 days.

-- Analytics information (e.g., web page visits, time of last visit, email interactions including clicks, opens, and replies, and form submission events).
+- Analytics and conversion information (e.g., web page visits, time of last visit, email interactions including clicks, opens, and replies, and form submission events).

 - Firmographic information provided by HubSpot Insights about the contact’s company.